Sheikh-Nightshader/PythonGames/README.md

-Python based text games ready to play in your python envoirnment or terminal.
+Python based text games ready to play in your python environment.